DenkiYagi/yrt-migrate/docs-internal/OVERVIEW.md

 ## About this Project

-This project is a migration tool for YRT data, from Legacy YRT format to the new format.
+This project is a migration tool for YRT data, from Legacy YRT format to XML files in the new format.

 The migration tool is a CLI command `yrt-migrate`.
 It receives either a binary data of Legacy YRT, or just a single LayoutXML file in the legacy format (with the root element `<LayoutXml>`).
+(It is planned to omit the support for YRT binary data input.)

 Supported environment: Node.js v20+